hollance/TheKissOfShame/README.md

 Bugs I found (or introduced hehe):

+- The Link buttons under the input/output knobs disappear when the reels are hidden.
 - Sometimes there is an extremely loud glitch.
 Not sure yet what causes this, maybe some uninitialized memory.Hard to reproduce.
 - The hacky way I've implemented the Link Input/Output mode may be problematic.
 Sometimes this gives an assertion on `beginGesture` being called twice.
 Not a massive problem but not great either.
 - [FIXED] ~~When the Hurricane Sandy environment is active, moving the Age knob to the minimum position can cause the low-pass filter to give a massive gain boost.~~